Cellwise and Casewise Robust Covariance in High Dimensions

 We want to compare the performance of cellRCCA to that of rCCA, the regularized CCA method of \cite{leurgans1993canonical}, since we cannot apply the plain classical CCA because $p>n$ in these data.
 To evaluate their performance we implement a 10-fold cross-validation procedure.
 The dataset is randomly split into training and test sets, and for each fold we derive the canonical directions from the training set and then apply these to compute canonical variables on the test set.
 From these variables we then compute the Mean Canonical Correlation (MCC) that we define as

-where $\widehat{\operatorname{corr}}_{S}(\cdot)$ is the Spearman correlation coefficient, and $\rk$ denotes the number of extracted canonical variates.
-In these data $k=2$ components were retained.
+where $\widehat{\operatorname{corr}}_{S}(\cdot)$ is the Spearman correlation coefficient, and $L$ denotes the number of extracted canonical variates.
 The MCC serves as a robust measure of performance, with higher values indicating better performance, as they imply that the method captures and explains more of the underlying correlation structure.
-Here cellRCCA attains an MCC of 0.955, outperforming rCCA which has an MCC of 0.791.
+Here cellRCCA attains an MCC of 0.951, outperforming rCCA which has an MCC of 0.791.
 Figure~\ref{fig:CCA_scores} displays the canonical variables $U_{\ell}$ and $V_{\ell}$ for $\ell=1,2$ for both rCCA and cellRCCA.
 The canonical variables in cellRCCA are closer to the identity line, resulting in higher correlations.

+Computing cellRCov on the combined dataset $[\bX^{(1)}\, ;\, \bX^{(2)}]$ required 3.5 seconds.
+The computation was performed on a laptop equipped with an AMD Ryzen 9 PRO 8945HS processor with 8 cores and 16 threads, and 64 GB of RAM.

 To further validate the performance of cellRCCA, we contaminated the Corn dataset with both cellwise and casewise outliers.
-The $n \times (p+q)$ combined data matrix was contaminated by $10\%$ of cellwise outliers as well as $10\%$ of casewise outliers.
-Cellwise outliers were generated by randomly replacing $10\%$ of the cells $z_{ij}$ by $\hme_j+\gamma\hs_j$\,, where $\hme_j$ and $\hs_j$ are the median and M-scale~\eqref{eq:Mscale} of variable $j$ and where $\gamma$ varies from 1 to 10.
+The $n \times (p+q)$ combined data matrix was contaminated by $10\p$ of cellwise outliers as well as $10\p$ of casewise outliers.
+Cellwise outliers were generated by randomly replacing $10\p$ of the cells $z_{ij}$ by $\hme_j+\gamma\hs_j$\,, where $\hme_j$ and $\hs_j$ are the median and M-scale~\eqref{eq:Mscale} of variable $j$ and where $\gamma$ varies from 1 to 10.
 The casewise outliers were generated from $N_{p+q}\left(\bhme+\gamma\bhs, \diag(\hs_1^2,\dots,\hs_{p+q}^2\right))$, where $\bhme=\left(\hme_1,\dots,\hme_{p+q}\right)^T$ and $\bhs=\left(\hs_1,\dots,\hs_{p+q}\right)^T$.

 Figure~\ref{fig:CCA_sim} shows the MCC averaged over 200 replications as a function of $\gamma$, for rCCA and cellRCCA.
 It indicates that cellRCCA performs well across the entire range of $\gamma$.
 In contrast, rCCA lacks robustness and deteriorates significantly for large $\gamma$.